 Reservations are rain or shine, however, changes can be made up to 1 hour prior to your scheduled visit.
 Refunds can be issued up to 48 hours prior to your visit.

-During my recent visit, I was able to complete two trails and tour the Iroquoian Village during that 2 hour time frame.
+During my most recent visit, there was still a 2 hour time limit and I was able to complete two trails and tour the Iroquoian Village during that time frame.
 Ideally I would have liked to have a bit more time as my tour of the longhouses was a bit rushed but two hours is a reasonable length of time for a visit.
+You can spend as much time at Crawford Lake as you like now that time limits have been removed.

 Crawford Lake Hiking Trails